k9w/language-suggester/README.md

 _For any problems, please file an issue on Github.
 Pull Requests welcome._

-- _After a choice is selected and submitted, the page returns no results._
-- _Also after a choice is selected and submitted, the dropdown reverts to the first choice._
+- _After a choice is selected and submitted, the reset button only clears the choices, not the answer._

 ## License